andersen18la/CA3/README.md

 -both user and admin can add places, you just choose a file on your computer and type in the input fields and click "save the place" (if nothing shows up, you need to refresh).

 App:
--Go to: https://expo.io/@hallur20/seedapp, download the expo app on your phone and scan the code.
+- Go to: https://expo.io/@hallur20/seedapp, download the expo app on your phone and scan the code.
--You should then see a table with the same info as in the 'see places' section on the client.
+- You should then see a table with the same info as in the 'see places' section on the client.